 As a consequence of these challenges and the subsequent fear, we never seem to move past the state of being ready into the state of willingness.
 This step requires that we commit to the change despite what it is going to take because our eye on the reward and not on what we have to give up.

-If you want to move from being ready to being ready and willing make an appointment to see me, and I can help you with this transition.
-Call me now (07) 3458-1725.
+If you want to move from being ready to being ready and willing make an appointment to see an experienced counsellor from StartPoint Counselling now, so we can help you with this transition.